 (a) by the Chief Health Officer or by an authorised officer authorised in writing by the Chief Health Officer; or

-(b) by an enforcement agency other than the Chief Health Officer.
+(b) by a local government, by the chief executive officer of a local government or by an authorised officer authorised in writing by the local government; or

+(c) by an enforcement agency of a kind referred to in paragraph (c) of the definition of enforcement agency in section 4(1) or by an authorised officer authorised in writing by an enforcement agency of that kind.

+[Section 280 amended: No. 14 of 2019 s.
+11.]

 281. Offences by employees — liability of employer

 (1) If an employee contravenes any provision of this Act, the employer is to be taken to have contravened the same provision whether or not the employee contravened the provision —